Büren, Solothurn: Economy

 As of In 2010 2010, Büren had an unemployment rate of 2.2%.
 As of 2008, there were 36 people employed in the primary economic sector and about 13 businesses involved in this sector.
 8 people were employed in the secondary sector and there were 4 businesses in this sector.
 123 people were employed in the tertiary sector, with 22 businesses in this sector.
 There were 447 residents of the municipality who were employed in some capacity, of which females made up 41.2% of the workforce.

 In 2008 the total number of full-time equivalent jobs was 117.
 The number of jobs in the primary sector was 24, of which 23 were in agriculture and 1 was in forestry or lumber production.
 The number of jobs in the secondary sector was 6, all of which were in construction.
 The number of jobs in the tertiary sector was 87.
 In the tertiary sector; 13 or 14.9% were in wholesale or retail sales or the repair of motor vehicles, 24 or 27.6% were in the movement and storage of goods, 2 or 2.3% were in a hotel or restaurant, 3 or 3.4% were in the information industry, 3 or 3.4% were technical professionals or scientists, 32 or 36.8% were in education and 2 or 2.3% were in health care.

 In 2000, there were 58 workers who commuted into the municipality and 347 workers who commuted away.
 The municipality is a net exporter of workers, with about 6.0 workers leaving the municipality for every one entering.
 Of the working population, 25.3% used public transportation to get to work, and 55.5% used a private car.

 Religion

 From the 2000 census, 471 or 54.1% were Roman Catholic, while 254 or 29.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 member of an Orthodox church who belonged, there were 10 individuals (or about 1.15% of the population) who belonged to the Christian Catholic Church, and there were 18 individuals (or about 2.07% of the population) who belonged to another Christian church.
 There were 8 (or about 0.92% of the population) who were Islamic.
-There FALSE1 person who was Hindu.
+There was one person who was Hindu.
 95 (or about 10.92% of the population) belonged to no church, are agnostic or atheist, and 12 individuals (or about 1.38% of the population) did not answer the question.